Betzdorf–Haiger railway: Rail services

 The DreiLänderBahn operates regional services between Betzdorf and Dillenburg every two hours as much as possible from Monday to Friday.
 On weekday there are gaps at or after lunch with services ending early in Burbach, Haiger or Würgendorf.
 At the weekend there is a continuous two-hour service on the whole Betzdorf–Dillenburg line.
 Between Betzdorf and Neunkirchen, services run every hour (except in the early hours of Sunday and holidays).
 All trips are operated as Regionalbahn services.
 The service is designated RB 96.
 Prior to 13 December 2015, it was designated as RB 41 within the Rhine-Main Transport Association (Rhein-Main-Verkehrsverbund) area.

+Fare/Transport associations

+The line is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM) between Betzdorf and Herdorf, from Struthütten to Niederdresselndorf in the area of the fare association Westfalen-Tarif and from Allendorf (Dillkreis) to Haiger in the area of the transport association Rhein-Main-Verkehrsverbund (RMV).